orbitalchicken/Roadmap/Triaged.md

 - panel date and time item is set as bitstream vera fonts, but bitstream vera fonts not installed

+- MATE screen goes blank during the install despite all screensaver/power management being turned OFF.
+Post-install, with everything OFF again, screensaver/power management are disabled properly. -> mate-screensaver is killed by ubiquity to ensure the screen doesn't get locked.

 Can't reproduce
 ---------------